ACNamroj/southbay-app/README.md

 - `BASE_URL`: Base URL for backend API requests.
   - Used in `src/services/client.ts`.
   - In development it is defined via Umi config: `.umirc.ts -> define: { 'process.env.BASE_URL': 'http://localhost:8080' }`.
   - For other environments, set a value at build time using Umi's `define` config or environment injection.
-TODO: Document the team-standard approach for staging/production builds (e.g., multiple config files, environment-specific pipelines, or runtime config mechanism if used).
+Add an environment-specific define in `.umirc.*.ts` or inject via CI pipelines.
+  - `.env.example` shows expected keys; create `.env.local` (not committed) for local overrides and ensure CI/CD sets `BASE_URL` for staging/production.

 Other common variables: